 A small ministry with a large hope.

-A 501(c)(3) Christian nonprofit based in Tucson, Arizona, with field operations in Uganda.
+A 501(c)(3) Christian nonprofit based in Tucson, Arizona — a story that began in Rwanda, grew in Uganda, and continues across four countries.
 No person is invisible to God — and so no person should be invisible to us.

 It started with a dream.
 It still does.